FriendlyNeighborhoodShane/MinMicroG/README.md

    - Permission files for all of this
    - An addon.d file to backup/restore everything on a rom flash

+ - The things included in the `MinimalIAP` zip are:
+   - MicroG (GMSCore, GSFProxy, Maps APIv1) (from MicroG FDroid repo)
+   - Google Play store (modded for IAPs by Setialpha)
+   - Some Google DRM jars (From OpenGApps GitHub repo)
+   - Permission files for all of this
+   - An addon.d file to backup/restore everything on a rom flash

 The available `MinAddon` variants are:

  - The things included in the `Playstore` zip are: